Optional Practical Training: Internal Brain Drain

 Journalists have pointed out that foreign STEM OPT recipients drive American STEM graduates and future STEM students away from industry through wage deflation and competition for entry-level jobs.

 Lack of Government Oversight

 Some have criticized the OPT program because of a lack of government oversight.
 By design, only school officials review student practical training plans.

 Visa Mills

 Some have critiqued the OPT program for incentivizing academic institutions to focus on international over American students.
-The incentive for many foreign students is to obtain work authorization in the United States.
+The incentive for many foreign students is to obtain work authorization in the United States, which universities take advantage of.
+Examples of visa mill colleges that used OPT to attract foreign students include Silicon Valley University, the University of Northern Virginia, ITU, Herguan University, and Tri-Valley.

-Employer Abuse of Foreign Students

 National Security Risk & Theft

 Lawmakers have expressed concerns that vulnerabilities in the work authorization program expose the United States to foreign theft of intellectual property, especially from China.

 Fraud

 There are concerns about fraud with the program.
 An investigation by NBC News found that fake companies were exploiting the foreign student guestworker program.
 These companies created fraudulent employment documents so foreign graduates could stay in the United States illegally.
 Companies such as Tellon Trading and Findream, employing 1,200 OPT graduates total in 2017, were the only companies on paper.